Created by Calebovitsch

 - 18 sources – 46% / 67% / 88%

 There is also the matter of the Coins cycle.
 While the Amethyst Coin is pretty bad in most decks, the other four are quite good on their own.
-I go even a step further and say that you can play a max of two off-color Coins in your deck and treat them as half a power card each.
+I go even a step further and say that you can play a max of two off-color Coins in your deck and treat them as half a power card each if you are running a two-color or a three-color deck with enough influence fixing.
 For example, you might want to run two Cobalt Coins in a defensive Xenan deck with a lot of beefy units, just to make your opponent’s medium-sized units run into yours during a ground stall.
-Obviously you should be running Coins when they are on-color, but remember not to have too many, otherwise you could get behind on tempo – and you need that tempo to trigger the Coins’ Onslaught abilities!
+Obviously you should be running Coins when they are on-color – and remember that they are great to splash a color with – but remember not to have too many, otherwise you could get behind on tempo – and you need that tempo to trigger the Coins’ Onslaught abilities!

 Please remember that there is a great web-based power calculator that can math out all of your probabilities and demystify all secrets woven by many math-magicians.
 Feel free to at least give it a try!

 When it comes to the unit count, you should have at the very least fifteen of them, more preferably sixteen to nineteen.
 It occurs more often than not that you might get a very low unit count if you do not pay attention to your card pool while drafting and I have played a couple of decks with fewer than fifteen units.
 Also do not go higher than twenty units as it is better to have some tricks or even weak warp cards than an overabundance of mediocre units.